 You don’t need to get all Marie Kondo kitchen organization wild; however, minimalism and space are essential.

 In my last post, ‘Happiness is everything; Saving Money, Buying Time,’ I blogged about my quest to de-clutter my kitchen.

 The idea is to spend less time trying to keep it clean and organized so I can spend more quality time with my family.

 Besides having a clean kitchen where everything has its place, it can still be a disaster zone.

-Ideally, you’ll want a clean kitchen with minimal clutter, so it’s an organized kitchen that is functional.
+Ideally, you’ll want a clean kitchen with minimal clutter so it’s a functional, organized kitchen.

-When I say functional, it makes it easy to find what you are looking for and save you time.
+When I say functional, it makes finding what you are looking for easy and saves you time.

 Wanting A Bigger Kitchen